Ventilation Dilution Rate Calculator

 Calculate the required airflow (CFM) to maintain airborne chemical concentrations below TLV or PEL per ACGIH Industrial Ventilation Chapter 4

-Free ventilation dilution calculator for industrial hygienists, HVAC engineers, and safety professionals.
-Enter the chemical generation rate, molecular weight, specific gravity, target concentration (TLV, PEL, or custom limit), and mixing factor to calculate the required dilution ventilation rate in CFM.
-Supports input as liquid evaporation rate (pints/min or gallons/hr) or direct vapor generation rate.
-The calculator applies the ACGIH K-factor (mixing or safety factor) to account for imperfect air mixing in real workspaces, a critical step that is often overlooked, resulting in grossly undersized ventilation.
+Free ventilation dilution screening calculator for industrial hygienists, HVAC engineers, and safety professionals.
+Enter the chemical generation rate, molecular weight, specific gravity, target concentration (TLV, PEL, or custom limit), and mixing factor to estimate dilution ventilation airflow in CFM.
+Supports input as liquid evaporation rate (pints per minute) or direct vapor generation rate.
+Built-in TLV/PEL columns are screening reference rows to verify against current ACGIH and OSHA sources.
+The calculator applies the ACGIH K-factor (mixing or safety factor) to account for imperfect air mixing in real workspaces, but it does not validate exposure control, air distribution, or compliance.

 Look up TLV, PEL, and REL for your chemical